-Now compression garments have made their way into the world of sports.
+Now compression garments have made their way into the world of sports from football to baseball to cheer.
 Many athletes and trainers claim that they help improve performance.
 While some of the findings have been debated, almost all trainers agree that compression garments can help muscles heal after strenuous exercise by improving flexion and extension.
 As for recovery, the evidence is somewhat more in favor of compression.
 Australian researchers put rugby players in waist-to-ankle tights during active recovery runs on a treadmill (cool-down period) discovered that compression helped remove lactate from their blood.
 Lactate is the byproduct that causes your muscles to burn during intense exercise.

-Compression garments may be machine or hand washed, depending on the preference of the user.
+Compression garments may be machine or hand-washed, depending on the preference of the user.
 If using the washer, place the garments in a mesh lingerie bag to prevent snagging and to keep smaller items from being lost.
 Always use the gentle cycle and never use hot water.
-The water temperature should be cool dark colored garments or warm for light colored items.
+The water temperature should be cool for dark colored garments or warm for light-colored items.
 It is best to have two sets of compression garments so that the fibers have time to relax and regain their shape before the next wearing.
 They will last longer.

 Harsh detergent can destroy the thin fibers of compression garments.
 Mild soaps or detergents should be used, free of bleach, chlorine, fabric softeners or other laundry additives.
 Never use chlorine bleach on spandex as the fibers will be destroyed.

-Even though spandex or Lycra or elastine are quite durable fibers, chlorine and sweat can speed their deterioration.
-Creams, lotions and oils can also weaken the fibers and should not be used when wearing compression garments.
+Even though spandex or Lycra or elastane are quite durable fibers, chlorine and sweat can speed their deterioration.
+Creams, lotions, and oils can also weaken the fibers and should not be used when wearing compression garments.
 Apply these only when there is time for them to dry completely before putting on the compression pieces.